raballew/okd-the-hard-way/docs/10-authentication.md

 ```

 > Use this command in further sections to login in case the token expired and
-> you are asked to relogin.
+> you are asked to login again.

 ## Remove kubeadmin user